April 13th, 2018 by Ravi Handa

 This is the last post in the series on confusing words.
 If you haven't read them already, check out Understanding Confusing Words – Part 1 and Understanding Confusing Words – Part 2. where we have discussed a list of important words that you should know if you want to save some time in the verbal section of CAT, IIFT, XAT or any other MBA entrance exam.

-In this post, we will first look at a few more words and then we will talk about how to use make use of the words you have learnt through these posts.
+In this post, we will first look at a few more words and then we will talk about how to use of the words you have learnt through these posts.
 Why is this important?
 Because skimming through blog posts will not help much.
-Whe
+When you’re re

 Let us extend the list with a few more words.